02

 Why it matters

-Creating content is one thing; nailing it is something else.
-To nail it, the first and foremost requirement is to have a solid, accountable, achievable content strategy in place that enables you to create high-quality content.
+Creating content?
+Easy.
+Nailing it?
+A whole different ballgame.
+To do so, the first and foremost requirement is to have a solid, accountable, achievable content strategy that enables you to create high-quality content.

-The quality and sanity of a content strategy is to bring focus.
-How to allocate your limited budget and resources to move the needle?
+This is the essence of a content strategy: focus.
+How do you allocate your limited budget and resources to move the needle?

 There are three domains where you should say ‘no.

-• ‘No’ to vanity metrics and gated content
+• ‘No’ to vanity metrics and gated content.
+Embrace the dark funnel and accept that not everything can be measured.

 Of course, we want to produce all content for every department, tune for each audience, and fill all layers of the funnel.
-If that’s your wish, better grab your wallet and dig deep.
-Qualitative content is f*cking expensive.
+If that’s your wish, you'd better grab your wallet and dig deep.
+Qualitative content ain't cheap; it's f*cking expensive.

 Usually, you are limited in budget and resources.
 Even worse, your content budget gets shaved off during the year, and you have to do even more with even less.

-Determine for your brand what really moves the needle and start there.
+Determine what content really moves the needle and start there.
 Nail that before you expand.

 Usually, the ‘help’ content is the biggest win.
 That’s where you have longevity; you can tap into the ‘they ask you answer’ to claim leadership; it fills the top of the funnel and is great for SEO.